 Continuity is the presence of a complete electrical path for current flow.

 A four-layer semiconductor device in which conduction is triggered ON by gate current and OFF by reducing the anode voltage below a critical value.

 The unit of electrical charge, made up of a quantity of 6.25 x 1018 electrons.

 The ratio of the Peak value to the RMS value of the waveform.

-The flow of electrons, measured in amperes.
+Current is the rate at which the flow of electrons past a point in a complete electrical circuit.
+An ampere, or amp, is the international unit used for measuring current.
 One ampere results when one volt is impressed on a circuit that has a resistance of one ohm.

 Holds the displayed reading when button is pressed.
 The display reading will be released when the HOLD button is pushed again.

 The standard unit for expressing the ratio between powers P1 and P2. dB = 10 log10 P1 / P2, one tenth of a bel.